ANKITSINGH47/Object-detection/README.md

 We employ a convolutional neural network (CNN) as the base architecture for object localization.
 The architecture is designed to have a transparent structure, allowing for detailed examination of internal representations during the white box analysis.
 TensorFlow's high-level API facilitates the construction of the model.

 ## Loss Function:
-We employ localization loss function as Binary cross Entroopy  to train the model.
+We employ localization loss function as Binary cross Entropy  to train the model.
 The localization loss ensures accurate bounding box predictions

 ## Training:
 The model is trained on the dataset using TensorFlow's optimization techniques, Adam optimizer.